What help is out there?

 Pace is a leading specialist charity that brings the parent perspective to tackling child exploitation.

 Enable parents and carers to safeguard and stop their children being exploited.

 Provide evidence and specialist advice in order to demonstrate to partners that parents and carers have an essential safeguarding role.

 Work with parents and partners to disrupt and bring perpetrators to justice.

 CEOP is a law enforcement agency and is here to help keep children and young people safe from sexual abuse and grooming online.
 We help thousands of children and young people every year who have been in a similar situation to you.

 We are here to help and give you advice, and you can make a report directly to us if something has happened online which has made you feel unsafe, scared or worried.
 This might be from someone you know in real life, or someone you have only ever met online.

-To fond out more click here.
+To find out more visit the CEOP ThinkUKnow website here.

 Think U know is part of the CEOP education programme; it offers lots of information and advice for parents, as well as age specific resources for young people.

 If you are worried about exploitation or have concerns about your child being exploited it can feel often feel like you are in a daunting and helpless situation, but here are some things you can do: